gvwilson/sensibleadventures/short-stories/litany.md

 "Probably,"
 his brother agreed.
-"It is inconvenient."
+"This interference is inconvenient."

 "Inconvenient?
 Robbie,
 you could have *died*!
 I mean,
 look at you,
-you're exhausted and you haven't had your meds and–"
+you're exhausted and you haven't had your meds and---"

 "He's not actually Robbie right now," Aphra-call-me-Affie said,